codershandbook/upload-file-to-s3bucket-in-laravel/README.md

-# Laravel Example: Upload file to S3 Bucket
+# Laravel Example: Upload file to AWS S3 Bucket

 This is a sample project to demonstrate how we can upload file to S3 Bucket using laravel's storage facade.